newville/wxmplot/doc/overview.rst

-In addition to the :func:`interactive.plot` function, there are several more functions to augment 2D line plots, including those to add text, arrows, lines, and markers to plots.
+In addition to the :func:`interactive.plot` function, there are several more functions to augment these line plots, including those to add text, arrows, lines, and markers to plots.
 These and more functions are discussed in detail in :ref:`ch_interactive`.

-User Interaction and Configuring 2D line plots
+User Interaction and Configuring Line Plots
 ==============================================

 The basic `wxmplot` line plots support a few basic user interactions.